Energy Assessment Services in the UK

 SHOW DESCRIPTION

-The Energy Saving Opportunity Scheme (ESOS) is a mandatory energy assessment scheme for organisations in the UK that meet the qualification criteria.
-The Environment Agency is the UK scheme administrator.
-The mandatory energy assessment applies throughout the UK to all large companies with over 250 employees or have an annual turnover in excess of £43 million.
+The Energy Saving Opportunity Scheme (ESOS) is a mandatory energy assessment scheme for qualifying UK organisations.
+The Environment Agency acts as the scheme administrator in the UK.
+ESOS applies to all large companies with over 250 employees or a turnover above £43 million.

-Organisations that qualify for ESOS must carry out independent ESOS assessments every 4 years.
-These assessments are audits of the energy used by their buildings, industrial processes and transport to identify cost-effective energy saving measures.
+Organisations that qualify for ESOS must complete independent assessments every four years.
+These audits review energy use in buildings, processes, and transport to identify cost-effective savings.

 SHOW DESCRIPTION

-The UK Government introduced Streamlined Energy & Carbon Reporting in 2019.
-It runs parallel with ESOS and in a nutshell SECR requires organisations to report energy and carbon emissions in their annual report.
-SECR will apply to all quoted companies (listed on the stock exchange) and large UK companies with over 250 employees or annual turnover of more than £36m or an annual balance sheet of over £18m.
+The UK Government introduced Streamlined Energy & Carbon Reporting (SECR) in 2019.
+SECR runs alongside ESOS and requires organisations to report energy use and carbon emissions in their annual reports.
+It applies to all quoted companies and large UK businesses with over 250 employees, £36 million turnover, or £18 million on their balance sheet.

-The SECR guidelines state that businesses must comment on any energy efficiency projects and provide a narrative description of the principal measures taken to increase energy efficiency during the reporting period.
+According to SECR guidelines, businesses must report on any energy efficiency projects.
+Furthermore, they should describe the main measures taken to improve efficiency during the reporting period.